MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 > [!NOTE]
 > Do not build a full EDA platform unless you need to.
 GPU-optimized compute is expensive and is not appropriate if your use case doesn't require it.

-## The model training and fine-tuning platform
+## Considerations for the model training and fine-tuning platform

 As you move to model training and fine-tuning, you will likely need high-performance GPU-optimized compute for the compute-intensive work involved in these activities.
 Reliability is typically not as important as performance as most of this work happens behind the scenes.
 If high reliability is a requirement, evaluate whether spreading the workload across availability zones or regions is necessary.
 High reliability becomes more important in cases where model freshness is updated frequently, which requires training to be completed on a tighter schedule.
 Your [RTO](../reliability/metrics#recovery-metrics) should determine the reliability design you choose.

-The recommendations below apply to both model training and fine-tuning functions.
+The guidance in this section applies to both model training and fine-tuning functions.
 Unless you're forced to use separate platforms for these functions, you should use the same platform for both of these functions.

-### Factors to consider

-- **Cost vs performance:** Due to the high-performance, GPU-optimized compute requirements, test and benchmark your training and fine-tuning extensively to land on the ideal SKU that balances performance against costs.
+### Functional requirements

+- **Does the platform support transient usage?**

-- **Transient usage:** Like EDA activities, model training and fine-tuning are typically not run full-time so prefer a platform that can be stopped when not in use to help control costs.
+Like EDA activities, model training and fine-tuning are typically not run full-time so prefer a platform that can be stopped when not in use to help control costs.
 Unlinke EDA however, model training is typically a batch process, so the compute is only needed when the batch runs and then can be shut down until the next run.

+- **Does the platform provide orchestration functionality?**

-- **Use machine learning platform:** Due to the complexity required in managing the compute for these activities, an orchestrator is recommended.
+Due to the complexity required in managing the compute for model training and fine-tuning, an orchestrator is recommended.
 AML is the recommended solution for these activites.
 There are two options to evaluate:

   -  [Serverless compute](/azure/machine-learning/how-to-use-serverless-compute) is ideal for short, infrequent runs that can tolerate noisy neighbor effects.
 You can choose between standard and spot pricing.
 Spot pricing is only recommended for highly interruptible training. **Do not** use serverless for full-time operations as the costs can balloon quickly.

   -  [Compute Clusters](/azure/machine-learning/how-to-create-attach-compute-cluster?view=azureml-api-2&tabs=python#what-is-a-compute-cluster) gives you significant control over available hardware and is tuned for parallel or distributed training.

+-  **Can existing technologies in your environment be part of the solution?**

--  **Combine technologies when appropriate:** If your existing data platform has ML capabilities, like [Databricks](/azure/databricks/machine-learning/), you can use that for certain steps like data transformation and feature engineering, while performing the training, fine-tuning and further steps in AML.
-This helps you minimize the cost and complexity involved in using a data platform for those functions it might not be ideally suited for.
+If your existing data platform has ML capabilities, like [Databricks](/azure/databricks/machine-learning/), you can use that for certain steps like data transformation and feature engineering, while performing the training, fine-tuning and further steps in AML.
+This combining of technologies helps you minimize the cost and complexity involved in using a data platform for those functions it might not be ideally suited for.

+### Nonfunctional requirements

+- **What is the tolerable tradeoff between costs and performance?**

+Due to the high-performance, GPU-optimized compute requirements, test and benchmark your training and fine-tuning extensively to land on the ideal SKU that balances performance against costs.

 > [!NOTE]
 > For foundation models, your choice of model hosting platform may limit your fine-tuning options.
 For example, using Azure OpenAI for model hosting limits your fine-tuning options to the built-in Azure OpenAI fine-tuning functionality.

-## The model hosting and inferencing platform
+## Considerations for the model hosting and inferencing platform

 Model hosting and inferencing functions make up the serve layer of the AI workload and those functions are performed with endpoints specific to the software that you choose, like NVIDIA Triton, TorchServe, TensorFlow Serving and many others.
 These model serving software solutions, in essence, are Python SDKs that are specialized in fronting a model with an API and adding some additional functionality specific to that solution.
 As such, you can either choose your hosting platform based upon your choice of software, or choose your software based upon your choice of hosting platform.

 Fundamentally, the APIs for the serve layer are microservices, so you should follow the same practices for these APIs as other microservices in your environments.
 They should be containerized, [bulkheaded](/azure/architecture/patterns/bulkhead) from other services, and should have their own lifecycles independent of other services and APIs.
 That being said, serve layer APIs generally require significantly more GPU-based compute power and much larger container images than traditional APIs.

+This section provides guidance on capabilities to consider when selecting a model hosting and inferencing platform.

+### Functional requirements

+- **Does your workload require batch or online inferencing?**

 The inferencing endpoints will either be used for batch or online inferencing processes, and the inferencing method will help determine the right hosting platform.
 Batch inferencing is best hosted on a platform that supports transient usage and supports the compute to be shutdown when not in use.
 Online inferencing is best hosted on a platform that supports elastic compute utilization, which scales automatically based on the load at any given time.

-### Factors to consider
+- **Does the platform support traceability?**

+Traceability is a critical for maintaining the integrity of the models used in your workload.
+It is important to know information about the model like the current version, who deployed it, when it was deployed, and the model's data lineage.

+Adopt a strategy of applying meaningful tags to images in your container registry to ensure that your model hosting service is pulling a specific version that the team can easily identify.
+This approach helps with data governance, reducing the risk of outdated or incorrect models being used in production.

+- **Will your hosting platform be a centralized resource?**

+Many organizations use a centralized model hosting platform that is used by different workload teams for their own workloads.
+If your hosting platform will be centralized, support for chargeback should be considered.
+This functionality allows you to properly account for utilization of the platform between teams and workloads.

+### Nonfunctional requirements

-- **Reliability:** Server layer APIs are production resources, so you should apply the same reliability requirements to these as other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
+- **What are the reliability requirements for the platform?** Server layer APIs are production resources, so you should apply the same reliability requirements to these as other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
 If their criticality requires high availability, your hosting platform should support Availability Zones or a multi-region design.

+- **What networking controls are required for the platform's?**

-- **Networking:** Determine whether you require private networking and egress firewalling.
+Determine whether you require private networking and egress firewalling to protect the platform.

+- **What are the identity and access security requirements for the platform?**

-- **Identity and access security:** Determine what identity and access controls are required for your endpoints.
+Determine what identity and access controls are required for your endpoints.
 For example, do you require native role-based access control (RBAC) or built-in support for your identity and access platform, like Microsoft Entra ID.

-Adopt a strategy of applying meaningful tags to images in your container registry to ensure that your model hosting service is pulling a specific version that the team can easily identify.
-This approach helps with data governance, reducing the risk of outdated or incorrect models being used in production.
+ - **What monitoring capabilities are supported by the platform?**

- - **Monitoring capabilities:** Determine the required monitoring capabilities for your endpoints.
+Determine the required monitoring capabilities for your endpoints.
 Depending on the platform you may have limited access to logs and metrics, which may limit your ability to audit activities or detect malfunctions.

-Traceability is a critical component of monitoring for model hosting.
-It is important to know information about the model like the current version, who deployed it, when it was deployed, and the model's data lineage.

- - **Performance:** Inference latency is a common concern and different platforms come with different performance profiles.
+ - **What are the performance requirments for the platform?** Inference latency is a common concern and different platforms come with different performance profiles.
 Serverless and PaaS services using a utility model can have "noisy neighbor" tendencies and often have no throughput guarantees.
 On the other hand, those same platforms may offer self-hosted that offer guaranteed throughput with a pre-purchasing model, or you could consider self-hosting on a Kubernetes to get predictable latency behavior.

 Be aware of service limits and quotas that may effect your performance, like those for [Azure Open AI](/azure/ai-services/openai/quotas-limits).
 Often these quotas and limits are aggressively set to meet capacity demands, so if your choice of platform doesn't deliver the performance that you target, you may need to adopt strategies to spread the compute demand across instances to stay within those limits.